Bifurcation means splitting into two parts: "bi" (two), and "furca" (fork).

 Get a tap dripping.

-It can start off steady (drip, drip, drip), but as you increase the flow it becomes chaotic (drips then flowing then more drips).
-If you get lucky you can also get the "double drip" happening (like when r is around 3.2 above).
+It can be steady (drip, drip, drip), but at a different flow rate you may get a "double drip" (like when r is around 3.2 above).

 There is a relationship between the bifurcation diagram and the Mandelbrot set.
 You may like to investigate that!

-And there is a whole lot more to know in this really interesting subject called Dynamical Systems.
+And there is a whole lot more to learn in this really interesting subject called Dynamical Systems.